 You also need to be studying an eligible course – most of the Master’s courses we run are eligible.
 If a course isn't eligible, it will say so on the course page.

-If you've studied at the University of Portsmouth on an undergraduate programme before, you may be able to get a 20% discount off your course tuition fee – use our alumni scholarship checker to see if you're eligible for this scholarship.
+If you've studied at the University of Portsmouth on an undergraduate programme before, you may be able to get a 20% discount off your course tuition fee – use our alumni discount checker to see if you're eligible for this scholarship.

-Our Masters Scholarships for new and current students
+£3,000 Master's discounts for new and current students

 Master's in Architecture Funding